 A few days ago, I was just another cheerful passenger touching down at Salzburg airport, bound for the Vivamayr Clinic on the shores of Lake Altaussee in Austria.
 Back then, the winter sun made the snow sparkle like diamonds and the pleasurable shock of the fresh Alpine air made your lungs sing.

 Now, I'm a woman with a zinc and magnesium deficiency, irritated intestines, a low level of alkaline in my blood and a leaky gut.
 I also have a lactose intolerance and a problem absorbing fructose as well as cows' milk, tomatoes, egg yolk and about a million other things, including soya and wheat.
+What?
+Me?

 In his all-white, space-age surgery - the kind of place into which you imagine James Bond would abseil to have his bullet wounds dressed - Dr Fegerl moves back behind his desk and shuffles through my case notes.